|

 Yes.

+One of the first consequences of my moving here from London was that we had much more space…as such I immediately cobbled together a humble studio in one of the spare rooms.
+I’d long wanted such an asset and yet I’m ultimately disappointed.
 I find I miss the ritual and constraints of working against the clock at an expensive commercial studio.
 I’m often tempted to begin recording songs before they’re finished… Whereas before, I would carry songs around with me for months even years, pruning and watering them as it were, refining them as they matured.
 Then, maybe once a year, I’d have access to a horribly expensive studio and producer of my choice for a limited amount of time.
-I miss the process of going in and filtering the work further through a band and time and engineers etc and knowing that when the time was up, I’d have something tangible to show for it…
+I miss the process of going in and filtering the work further through a band and time and engineers etc and knowing that when the time was up, I’d have something tangible to show for it… Do you miss this process; the borders and constraints?

 I can’t say I do.
 I do miss not having a tech handy when I need one as solving technical problems is just a total pain.